GU-CLASP/GU-CLASP.github.io/_people/Bill-Noble/index.md

 ---
 name: "Bill Noble"
-role: 6
+role: 5
 title: "Post-doc"
 ---
-Bill Noble is a Post-doc at CLASP, focused on logic.
+Bill Noble was a Post-doc at CLASP.